 Houda Bakkali, the colors of independent woman | Juliet Art Magazine

+"The artist, perfectly at ease in the variegated complexity of our times, has in fact grown up in Madrid in the Lavapiés district, the most alternative area of the Spanish capital, and since childhood she has breathed colors and atmospheres of a mestizo world in which tradition merges with current events.
+Her and her family are of African origin and this double background is the main source of inspiration for her works, created by combining various collage and digital illustration techniques.
+Currently, she works as a freelance creative director in Barcelona.
 The style of Houda Bakkali is unmistakable and derives from a sophisticated and often ironic mimesis of the popular contents of the urban environment, reworked through a lively chromatic pop range and an elegant and essential design.
 The artist seems to consider the urban scene as a festive visual spectacle in which the images imply a multiplicity of messages, of logical, emotional and symbolic meanings: metropolitan details coming from different cultures flow into her works, unexpectedly merging into a new balance without generating conflicts.
 If the 60s Pop Art turned its investigation to the complex and multiform panorama of the great western metropolises with the intent to carry out an irreverent reconnaissance of mass culture, Houda Bakkali widens the field of investigation to a sort of extended macro continent that reflects in a more updated way the new integrated topography of the world, increasingly founded on inevitable mutual implications.
 Her language shares with the “historical” Pop Art the intent to arouse in the viewer an immediate response and the awareness that the multi-faceted cultural horizon in which we find ourselves living is a reality that cannot be evaded or denied, but must be investigated and understood in its formative factors and in the interconnections that animate its dynamics.

 In recent decades, society has profoundly changed: well-being, which for some time seemed to be within everyone’s reach, has revealed its prevaricating background against the environment and the populations where mass production has been displaced.
 Values have changed, today increasingly in tension between the two opposite poles of ideology and total dissolution, the vision of the world has changed, which oscillates vertiginously between bewilderment and a childish individualistic narcissism.
 In such a heterogeneous context it is very easy to lose orientation and not be able to find a coherent and not partial reading key to the world around us.
 For this Houda Bakkali chooses to use a non-elitist aesthetic, looking for new lymph in the forms of everyday life and translating them into primary and empathic colors that make her works simple but incisive.
 Her icons are immediately traceable to the heart of the problem they face and tell about lights and shadows of our age with particular attention to the role of women, an emblem of beauty but also of dignity and strength.
 In this way the artist uses the visual language typical of the stereotype to overturn its meaning and create powerful characters who propose themselves as positive models of freedom and self-determination, whose mission is to break the stereotypes that would seem to embody at first sight.

 Emblematic for this aspect is the Beautiful African Woman series, a tribute to her mother.
 The series projected the artist onto the international scene, winning prestigious awards such as The New Talent Award at the International Artistes du Monde Festival in Cannes (September 2018) and the Silver Award at the Graphis Advertising Annual 2019 in New York (October 2018), Excellence Award at the Circle Foundation for the Arts in Lyon, France (2019) and Distinguished Artist in Art Ascent Magazine (Canada 2019).
 The work focuses on a series of portraits showing Houda’s mother in various facets (transgressive, sensual, euphoric, rebellious, serene), all united by a profound respect for herself and a vitalistic aspiration to be involved, to be at game, to be the protagonist of her life without compromises.
 The Arab and Muslim woman in a historical period in which freedom of thought was not so obvious, fought with determination in anonymity to defend the freedom to choose her future and to take her own decisions independently.
 Her experience left the artist with the optimism, energy and enthusiasm of seeking and transmitting beauty to react to the imbalances of the world and to look at the future with confidence.